10. Programs & Supervision

 Postgraduate Diploma students who were fully qualified as Master's candidates at the time of admission may transfer into a Master's program at any time.

-Postgraduate Diploma students who were not fully qualified as Master’s candidates at the time of admission to the Postgraduate Diploma may, at the invitation of the academic unit, transfer to a Master’s program upon completion of 15 credit units (for transfer to Master’s with thesis) or 18-21 credit units (for transfer to Master’s with project) of 800 level coursework with a cumulative academic average of 80% and no grade below 75%.
+Postgraduate Diploma students who were not fully qualified as Master’s candidates at the time of admission to the Postgraduate Diploma may, at the invitation of the academic unit, transfer to a Master’s program upon completion of 9 credit units of 800 level coursework with a cumulative academic average of 80% and no grade below 70%.

 Master's students may transfer into a Postgraduate Diploma at any time during the program.back to top